ibm-wko/nlp_data_challenge/README.md

 In addition to keywords, a corpus will generally have clusters of topics.
 Group the documents together (ie output groups of document titles) and identify how they are grouped.

 ## Additional Info
 Logical organization and comments help to make code more understandable and maintainable.
 Keep this in mind as you write your code!
 Feel free to use any packages that you would like.
-Please check all your code into a publicly accessible Github repo.
+Please check all your code into a publicly accessible Github repo and send me an email with link to your work.